vincurekf/Native-like-Framework/README.md

 this is exactly for you.
 I've been struggling with menu implementations, found some but never got the feel and usability i wanted.
 No touch support or slow/no animations, if there was animations, they mostly have lags.

-With **nlFramework** you have touch support, slide open/close/toggle menu, action button, pull-to-refresh, in app toast notfication, three-dot-menu and all with smooth hardware accelerated animations.
+With **nlFramework** you have touch support, slide open/close/toggle menu, action button, pull-to-refresh, in app toast notification, three-dot-menu and all with smooth hardware accelerated animations.

 ### Getting started
 To start using **nlFramework** in your app include